fortrabbit/blog/mysql-backups-for-pro-apps.md

 ---
 author: uk
 created: 2017-02-14
 published: true
-title:      "MySQL Backups for Pro Apps"
+title: MySQL Backups for Pro Apps
 excerpt: "Now available: Automated backups for Professional Apps."
-lead:       "Our recently launched Universal Apps support automatic backups on the Plus plan.
-We now ported this feature for Professional App MySQL databases as well."
+lead: Our recently launched Universal Apps support automatic backups on the Plus plan.
+We now ported this feature for Professional App MySQL databases as well.

-keywords:   "php"
+keywords: php
-image:      "mysql-backups-pro-poster.gif"
+image: mysql-backups-pro-poster.gif
+tags:
+  - changelog
 ---

 An often requested feature for Professional are MySQL backups.
 They are now, finally, available!